Ukraine attacks Russia's hold on southern city of Kherson

 Zelenskyy has said that Russian attacks have already destroyed 30% of the country’s energy infrastructure.

-In a likely response to Russia's attacks on Ukrainian infrastructure, a power plant was attacked just outside Sevastopol, a port in the Russian-annexed region of Crimea.
-The plant suffered minor damage in a drone attack, according to city leader Mikhail Razvozhayev.
+In a likely response to Russia's assaults on Ukrainian infrastructure, a drone attacked a power plant just outside Sevastopol, a port in the Russian-annexed region of Crimea.
+The plant sustained minor damage, according to city leader Mikhail Razvozhayev.
 He said electricity supplies were uninterrupted.

 Crimea, a region slightly larger than Sicily, was annexed by Russia from Ukraine in 2014.
 It has faced drone attacks and explosions amid the fighting in Ukraine.
 In a major setback for Russia, a powerful truck bomb blew up a section of a strategic bridge linking Crimea to Russia’s mainland on Oct.
 8.